 Before moving further, you need to make sure that you have a VPN installed on your Windows PC.
 Also, you should be connected to your router wirelessly.
 So, here’s how to share your VPN connection with your smart TV.

 - Open the Start menu (lower-left corner) and type in “Mobile Hotspot.”
 You should see the applicable search result, so go ahead and click on it.
 Alternatively, you can also find this option by going to Settings > Network & Internet > Mobile Hotspot.

-- At the top of the screen, you’ll see a switch that can be moved left or right.
-So, go ahead and click on this switch – and you’ll enable your Windows’ Mobile Hotspot feature, allowing other devices to connect yo your computer.
+- At the top of this window, you’ll see a switch that can be moved left or right.
+So, go ahead and click on this switch – and you’ll enable your Windows’ Mobile Hotspot feature.
 However, we’re not done as we need to customize this setup.

 - Make sure to select “Wi-Fi” in the “Share my Internet connection from” dropdown menu.
 You can also click on “Edit,” where you can set up a name for your wireless connection and a password.
 Make sure to remember your network’s name and password, as you’ll need it in a couple of moments.

 - Now, scroll down and click on “Change adapter options.”
 A new window should open, showing you all your network adapters (physical and virtual ones).
 You should right-click on the adapter installed by your VPN.
 We hope that you’ve installed ExpressVPN, so you can now right-click on “ExpressVPN TAP Adapter” and then pick “Properties.”

 - Select the “Sharing” tab.
 Then, enable the option that allows other network users to connect through your computer’s Internet connection.
 Using the dropdown menu that should appear, pick the Wi-Fi network you’ve just created and click “OK.”